The Internet of Things (IoT) Means Innovation… and Higher Security than ever Before

 Traditional security measures can’t handle such threats, often because they simply can’t “see” this shadow IoT.
 Failure to address this issue, though, could prove extremely costly, with companies facing data theft, damage to reputation, and ultimately loss of revenue or even total collapse.
 So how best can organizations mitigate the risk?

 IoT security threats can first be addressed by carrying out a full evaluation of potential weak points.
 Companies need to know exactly where they might be most at risk, as well as composing a comprehensive database of IoT devices with associated threat levels.
 This kind of assessment won’t work unless it embraces the entire organization, so every department, every individual employee, will need to be involved to some extent.

-Once an organization has a clear picture of how and where it is exposed to attack, it can deploy IoT security technologies for robust defence.
+Once an organization has a clear picture of how and where it is exposed to attack, it can deploy IoT security technologies for robust defense.
 Any system that is implemented must work seamlessly between business units, and be capable of integrating with all existing security measures.
 It must also be able to identify suspect IoT devices automatically, and carry out pre-defined actions to deal with them.

 If such measures sound daunting, just consider the potential consequences of failing to take IoT security seriously.
 It’s worth noting, too, that companies might not need to wait too long to see a return on their high-level security investment; research by consultants at Bain & Company found that such improvements can actually drive IoT success, as they raise confidence among purchasers.

 1. Source: 802 Secure, Inc: 802 Secure Shares IoT Threat Research at Internet of Things World 2018, Santa Clara, 2018

 2. Source: TheFastMode: Enterprises Need To Focus On IoT Security, 2019